viveeeeeek/1stHacktoberfest/README.md

 <h2>⚠️ Only accepting contributions made to Flutter app.
 Any other contributions wont be accepted ⚠️</h2>

 <h2>Web and Android app build over Flutter.
-Here in this app e are fetching JSON file from network creating its model passing data in it and then showing that data in our app as a widget.</h2>
+Here in this app we are fetching JSON file from network creating its model passing data in it and then showing that data in our app as a list widget.</h2>

 ## 🔥 Live web preview available here : [here](https://firsthacktoberfest.web.app/#/)
 ## 🔥 Download Android app from here : [here](https://drive.google.com/file/d/10NMc-RtWJUx6VLDMgIbtmCOjavWMaNHJ/view?usp=sharing)